John ch.4

 25 The woman said to him, “I know that Messiah is coming (he who is called Christ).
 When he comes, he will tell us all things.”

-And here is where the truth within her heart finally comes out: “I know…that Messiah is coming.”
-She…out of all Samaria…out of all Israel…was one of a Remnant, who truly were not looking for him…waiting for Him!
+And here, is where the truth within her heart finally comes out: “I know…that Messiah is coming.”
+She…out of all Samaria…out of all Israel…was one of a Remnant, who truly were looking for him…waiting for Him - and KNEW that he was coming! (“If you knew…” vs.10) !

 26 Jesus said to her, “I who speak to you am